louiseelena/ares-pro-plugin/plugin/help/en/pro.md

 > Learn how the text system works in the [Text Tutorial](/help/pro_tutorial).

 ## Texting from the Web-Portal
-There is a "pro" button on any active scene in the web-portal.
+There is a "Pro" button on any active scene in the web-portal.
 Texting into a scene will send a message in-game, if the character is connected.
 By default, texting on the portal will send a text to all participants of the scene.

 `<name>=<message>` - Send a message to a specific person from the webportal.
 Adds recipients to scene if not already a participant.